cs1302uga/cs1302-tutorials/visibility/protected.rst

 .. epigraph::

-   In a child class, access to a protected instance member of a parent via a reference variable (or `this` or `super`) is only permitted when the variable type is the child type or a child of the child type.
+   In a child class, access to a protected instance member of a parent in another package via a reference variable (or `this` or `super`) is only permitted when the variable type is the child type or a child of the child type.

 To illustrate the impact of this requirement, let's consider the UML diagram below and the two code snippets that follow it.